Distributed Hierarchical Machine Learning for Joint Resource Allocation and Slice Selection in In-Network Edge Systems: Related works

 \subsection{Computing in the network (COIN) / In-Network Computing}

 Sapio et al\cite{sapio2017network} describe COIN as a dumb idea whose time has come.
 It extends computing infrastructure closer to the user, typically within proximity to end-users or IoT devices \cite{kunze2021investigating}.
-Several studies have explored the potential of COIN in various domains, including metaverse, holographic applications, IoT, smart cities, and multimedia applications \cite{lia2022, 11050417, aliyu2023dynamic, 10575680, 10018567}.
+Several studies have explored the potential of COIN in various domains, including metaverse, holographic applications, IoT, smart cities, and multimedia applications \cite{lia2022, 11050417, aliyu2023dynamic, 10575680, 10018567, 10660516}.
 The authors in \cite{lia2022} considered the problem of optimal placement of delay-constrained tasks to COIN nodes in an intelligent edge based on specific requirements to minimize network resource usage for low-latency task execution.
 Similarly, in a study conducted by \cite{11050417}, the authors developed a task-offloading solution for delay-constrained Metaverse systems to determine the optimal decision for offloading rendering tasks to COIN nodes or edge servers.
 The work in \cite{10018567} proposes an SDN-based COIN framework to place reusable, delay-sensitive computing tasks directly within the data forwarding path.
 Aliyu et al. \cite{10575680} propose a COIN-assisted edge architecture for Industrial IoT to reduce computation latency via partial offloading over URLLC links.
 The authors formulate a joint optimization of offloading decisions, ratios, and resource allocations, leveraging a hybrid game-theoretic approach combined with Double Deep Q-Networks (DDQN) to support low-complexity and distributed resource management.
+Wu et al. \cite{10660516} optimized COIN performance by adjusting the Computing Data Unit (CDU) size to reduce end-to-end latency in multi-hop in-network computing systems.

 These works have not addressed, however, the potential impact of slicing on COIN nodes.
 So far, it is unclear how to perform joint management of communication and computing resources in a COIN-enabled system under network slicing.